michaelrsweet/moauth/README.md

 ---------------------------

-mOAuth uses the typical configure script and makefile build system and requires a recent version of CUPS (2.2 or later) to provide the necessary HTTPS support.
+mOAuth uses the typical configure script and makefile build system and requires a recent version of libcups v3 to provide the necessary HTTPS support.
-On Ubuntu 18.04 and later you'll want to install the "libcups2-dev" package to satisfy that requirement.

 Assuming everything in in the normal locations the following commands will build and install mOAuth on your system to "/usr/local":